-Access improvement works completed
+Access for All improvement works

 The works across Happy Island were the result of the Ranger Service noting that the muddy state of the paths for much of the year were deterring residents of Bradpole from using the paths to get into Bridport.
 The new surface improvements have resolved the issue and made the paths much more accessible for people with mobility issues.